Environment Invariant Linear Least Squares

+The significance of recovering $S^*$ and $\bbeta^*$ in the model \eqref{eq:intro-dgp}, the sample inefficiency of previous methods in terms of $n$ and $|\mathcal{E}|$, and the lack of theoretical understanding in invariance learning raise the following question:

+This paper provides an affirmative ``yes'' to the above question.
 In this paper, we propose the \emph{environment invariant linear least squares (EILLS)} estimator that regularizes linear least squares with a \emph{focused linear invariance regularizer} which promotes the invariance or exogeneity on selected variables.
 In particular, the population-level EILLS objective over the environments $\mathcal{E}$ is defined as with some hyper-parameter $\gamma>0$.
-From a high-level viewpoint, the introduction of the regularizer $\mathsf{J}(\cdot)$ leverages the invariance structure \eqref{eq:intro-invariance} while the sum of $L_2$ loss $\mathsf{R}(\cdot)$ requires an good overall solution that prevents to collapse to conservative solutions such as $\bbeta=0$.
-To get a crude sense of what $\mathsf{J}(\cdot)$ imposes, note that $\mathsf{J}(\cdot)$ discourages selecting variables that have strong correlation with the fitted residuals in some environments and hence encourages that the selected variables to be exogeneous, uncorrelated with the fitted residuals for all the environments in a sense that
+From a high-level viewpoint, the introduction of the regularizer $\mathsf{J}(\cdot)$ leverages the invariance structure \eqref{eq:intro-invariance} while the sum of $L_2$ loss $\mathsf{R}(\cdot)$ requires a good overall solution and prevents it from collapsing to conservative solutions such as $\bbeta=0$.
+See also \cite{fan2014endogeneity} for a similar method to deal with endogeneity in high-dimensional regression.
+To get a crude sense of what $\mathsf{J}(\cdot)$ imposes, note that $\mathsf{J}(\cdot)$ discourages selecting variables that have a strong correlation with the fitted residuals in some environments and hence encourages the selected variables to be exogenous, uncorrelated with the fitted residuals for all the environments in a sense that